 A Parallel History

-Amara's law, stated by the futurologist Roy Amara, states: "We tend to overestimate the effect of technology in the short run and underestimate the effect in the long run."
+Amara's law, established by the futurologist Roy Amara, states: "We tend to overestimate the effect of technology in the short run and underestimate the effect in the long run."

 In order to understand what’s to come, we need to figure out where we are exactly in the development of not only deep learning, but AI in general.